SElarabi/Real-Time-Bus-Tracker/README.md

 ## Dependencies

 - To unlock the full potential of this website, you'll need a Mapbox API key, granting access to map-related functionalities.
-- Check <a href= "https://docs.mapbox.com/mapbox-gl-js/api/" target="_blank">mapBox</a> for documentation and sign up.
+- Check [mapBox](https://docs.mapbox.com/mapbox-gl-js/api/) for documentation and sign up.

 - We've tastefully styled this website using Bootstrap CSS and complemented it with custom styling in the `style.css` file.